-An ESL vocabulary and grammar game for a big class
+An ESL vocabulary and grammar game for large classes

-In China, classes can be as large as 120 pupils!
-Therefore I decided to do a game for big classes which needs no space or materials aside from pencil and paper.
+This game for large classes needs no space or materials aside from pencil and paper.

 This game works!

-Kids love this game, and it works really well, for real!
+Kids love this game for large classes, and it works really well, for real!
 So do give it a go.

 It is always a problem, here in the Philippines, having 70-80 students per class.
 It’s really tough handling big classes in a limited space.
 I’m so glad that I came across your games.
 I have tried them in class and it was great fun, and my students have been motivated to speak.
 I handle senior classes, and they find the games very stimulating.

 The latest game that I received from you is KIDNAP which is appropriate for big classes like mine.
 More power!